-Concern Step 1: A serious concern arises about a student's health and wellbeing and their ongoing enrolment on their programme may put themselves or other members of the University Centre community at risk.
-For example, a student may be threatening other students/staff (as a result of mental illness) Step 2: The Student Development & Tutorial Manager (or nominee) carries out an immediate risk assessment with colleagues such as: Wellbeing Team, Disability Team, Faculty Office, Safeguarding Lead and relevant Academic Staff Decision students and staff, not Step 3: It is assessed that an urgent, unacceptable level of risk remains (to the student or other members of the University Centre community) which cannot be mitigated without the student's interruption/BIL Arranging the interruption E S a C ((a t i i S Step 3a: A recommendation is made to the Dean of Higher Education and Academic Registrar Step 3b: Subject to approval at Step 3a, the student is contacted and asked to attend an urgent meeting with the University Centre where their immediate interruption/BIL is explained including the requirement to leave University Centre premises and/or Accommodation, if living in University-managed halls).
-In the meeting the student is signposted to appropriate support ncluding via Student Support Hub Step 3c: The decision-maker at Step 3a confirms the nterruption/BIL in writing (via email) to the student and the student is invited to a meeting to discuss the interruption Meeting Step 4, Meeting: A Serious or Continuing Concerns meeting is arranged as per this policy (see Appendix 1) Follow-up s Step 5, Follow-up: The notes of the meeting are sent to the student, including any action plan.
-The student has a right of appeal against any decisions made (including interruption/BIL) which will be outlined in the follow-up notes
+Breakin Step 1: A serious concern arises about a student's health and wellbeing and their ongoing enrolment on their programme may put themselves or other members of the University Centre community at risk.
+For example, a student may be threatening other students/staff (as a result of mental illness) Concern Step 2: The Student Support and Experience Manager (or nominee) carries out an immediate risk assessment with colleagues such as: Wellbeing Team, Disability Team, Faculty Office, Safeguarding Lead and relevant Academic Staff Step 3: Appropriate mitigations can be put into place to sefer und Step 3: It is assessed that an urgent, unacceptable level of risk Decision into place to safeguard remains (to the student or other members of the University Decision students and staff, not centre community) which cannot be mitigated without the requiring the student to be interrupted from be interrupted from study/BIL Arranging Step 3a: A recommendation is made to the Dean of Higher Education, Quality and Academic Registrar Step 3b: Subject to approval at Step 3a, the student is contacted and asked to attend an urgent meeting with the University Centre where their immediate interruption/BIL is explained (including the requirement to leave University Centre premises the and/or Accommodation, if living in University-managed halls).
+In interruption the meeting the student is signposted to appropriate support including the Student Support Hub Step 3c: The decision-maker at Step 3a confirms the interruption/BIL in writing (via email) to the student and the student is invited to a meeting to discuss the interruption Step 4, Meeting: A Continuing/SignificantConcerns Support or Meeting Serious Concerns meeting is arranged as per tis policy (see Appendix 1) Step 5, Follow-up: The notes of the meeting are sent to the Follow up student, including any action plan.
+The student has a right of Follow-up appeal against any decisions made (including interruption/BIL) which will be outlined in the follow-up notes